Embraer 190, Brazil

 The Brazilian Government ordered two Embraer 190 jets in June 2008.
 The first aircraft was delivered in September 2009 and the second in December 2009.

 Austral Lineas Aereas ordered 20 Embraer 190 jets in April 2010.
 The first two jets were delivered in September 2010 during a ceremony held at the company's headquarters in Sao Jose dos Campos, Brazil.

 Embraer signed a letter of intent with Republic Airlines and Air Lease Corporation in July 2010 to sell 24 and 15 Embraer 190s respectively.
 The contract negotiations were finalised in November 2010 and six firm orders were placed.
-The order for the remaining 18 jets is expected to be confirmed in 2011.

 Air Maldova took delivery of its first Embraer 190 in May 2010.

 The first flight of the 195 took place in December 2004 and Brazilian certification was received in June 2006.
 The first aircraft was delivered to its launch customer, Flybe, in September 2006.
 In August 2007 BRA of Brazil ordered 20 plus 20 options.
 By the end of December 2008, orders had been placed for 110 aircraft plus 80 options with 22 delivered.

 The E-Jet series had 1,476 firm orders and 783 options as of 31 March 2014, and 1,012 units have been delivered.